Secreto31126/whatsapp-api-js/README.md

 ```

 To receive the messages updates, you must set-up the webhook at your Meta app.

-Back in the dashboard, click on WhatsApp > Settings, and write down your webhook
+Back in the dashboard, click on WhatsApp > Settings, write down your webhook
-URL.
-Make sure to subscribe to the messages event.
+URL, and make sure to subscribe to the messages event.
+You will also be asked

-You will also be asked for a Verify Token.
+for a Verify Token.
 This can be any string you want.

 The package also includes a GET handler for the webhook authentication: